anewman-123/BST260_finalproject/README.md

 1. "Description.Rmd": gives a description of our project, including overview and motivation, related work, initial questions, data, and exploratory analysis.

-2. "HypothesisTesting.Rmd": Analysis done by Natalie Gomas
+2. "HypothesisTesting.Rmd": Analysis done by Natalie Gomas.
+This includes a variety of hypothesis tests exploring multiple features and their relationship to price of ride.
+Additionally, there are comparisons for each pair of comparable car types between Uber and Lyft.

 3. "Geospatial.Rmd": Analysis done by Allison newman

-4. "" done by Val Carducci and Elea Bach
+4. "ML_Models.Rmd" done by Val Carducci and Elea Bach

 5. "app.R" Shiny App done by Natali Sorajja